nagonzalezf/starsalign/CONTRIBUTING.md

 If you have ideas for this library then It would be awesome to hear from you.

 Any ideas & suggestions are always welcomed.

+## Fast contact

+You can directly contact me at nagonzalezf@ing.ucsc.cl